AI Doom-Scrolling: How to Stop Obsessing Over AI News

 AI doom-scrolling isn't just reading bad news.
 It's a specific behavioral pattern with recognizable features:

-- Inability to stop: You tell yourself "just one more article" but keep going, sometimes for hours
+- Inability to stop: You tell yourself "just one more article" but keep going, sometimes for hours — a compulsive loop that mirrors the patterns described in our AI addiction guide

 - Seeking reassurance that backfires: You read articles hoping to feel better, but each one adds a new worry

-- Physical symptoms: Increased heart rate, tight chest, shallow breathing, or nausea while scrolling
+- Physical symptoms: Increased heart rate, tight chest, shallow breathing, or nausea while scrolling — and if these spike into full-blown episodes, our guide to AI-triggered panic attacks has immediate coping steps

 - Time distortion: You lose track of how long you've been consuming AI content